Chapter 9: The Great Congress of 1969

 Congress members on steps of Dining Hall, Trinity College, Dublin

 The Congress of that year was actually a joint congress of the British and Irish Esperanto Associations, and was the brainchild of two people, Jeremy Addis and Pat O’Reilly.
 The congress was a brilliant success.
-Two hundred Esperantists participated, from the following 13 countries:
+Nearly two hundred Esperantists participated from the following 13 countries:

 |Hungary||1||Isle of Man||1||R. of Ireland||18|

 Everything was well organised.
 It was publicised at the World Esperanto Congress in Madrid the previous August, and also at the 52nd British Esperanto Congress in Manchester the previous Easter.
 Every congress member in Manchester received an envelope with a printed

 At Dublin Airport there was a notice in Esperanto and a special information point for Esperantists.
 Every congress member received a map of Dublin, a beautiful 32-page congress book and “latest information”.

 The Inauguration and Welcome Evening was held on Friday, 4th April.
 On Saturday, the 5th, were the specialist meetings, films in Esperanto, buffet and dance.
 On the Sunday (6th) there were the Annual General Meeting of the British Esperanto Association, Ecumenical Service, lectures, art and entertainment evening, etc. On Monday, 7th April, there were excursions.